 I hope you will enjoy looking through this website and learning more about our wonderful school and what makes it so special.
-I extend a warm invitation to come and see for yourself how the school operates and ‘feel’ the difference we make.
-Most of all, I invite you to come and meet the real stars of Wirral Hospitals’ School – our fabulous students – and discover first-hand how we “Work Together to Make Everything Better.”
+I hope it gives some small insight into how we “Work Together to Make Everything Better.”

 If you would like a paper copy of any of the information on this website, please contact the main school office on the email address above.

 On behalf of all of the governors, a very warm welcome to this website, which I hope you find is a very useful resource for information about Wirral Hospitals' School.

 The Governing Body is made up of governors who are either parents, school staff or members of the local community.
 All of our governors are volunteers who give their time freely to the running of the school.
 We are an active governing body with a wide range of experience, and we have a shared commitment to work together for the benefit of the pupils.

 At our last Ofsted inspection, the Governing Body were judged to be 'Outstanding'.

 The role of the Governors is to ensure the smooth running and strategic direction of the school, to make certain that the school's performance is evaluated and monitored, and that the school's budget is well spent.
 The Governors also act as critical friends and meet with the Headteacher and the school leadership team regularly, to discuss progress and plan for the future.